top of page

 Welcome to Byrom CIO

-The Byrom Community Involvement Organization (CIO) is one of six residential CIOs located in separate geographical areas of Tualatin.
-The map shows the outline of our neighborhood – Byrom.
-Byrom CIO includes established neighborhoods and the newly annexed portion of Basalt Creek.
 Our membership is open to all who reside or own property in this area.
-The Byrom CIO Board and its volunteers supports members by working with the City of Tualatin and other government agencies when questions, ideas and/or complaints are brought to our attention.
+The Byrom CIO Board supports our community by working with the City of Tualatin and other CIOs to address any issues impacting the livability of our area.
 Our focus is on community safety, livability, equity and a sense of community.

 Byrom CIO_edited_edited.jpg